nofate/froth_bot/README.md

 ## Input

-As an input we had 56 1-minute recordings with floth floatation.
+As an input we had 56 1-minute recordings with froth flotation.
 No annotation was provided.

 ## Output

-We used bunch of classical CV methods: from constant thresholding to SIFT descriptors, from `import cv2` to home-made algorithms to suppress false-positives.
+We've used bunch of classical CV methods: from constant thresholding to SIFT descriptors, from `import cv2` to home-made algorithms to suppress false-positives.

-### Static
+### 1) Static
+To measure properties of bubbles in froth, we've used combination of constant thresholding and Sobel filter, after that we've implemented custom algorithm to find circumscribing ellipse for the bubble (if it is possible).

-### Dynamic
+### 2) Dynamic